-According to the Governors Highway Safety Association there was a nearly 20 percent increase in the number of drivers between 16 and 17 years old as a result of distracted driving during the first half of 2012 alone.
+The Governors Highway Safety Association reported a striking increase of almost 20 percent in 16 and 17-year-old drivers due to distracted driving during just the first half of 2012.

 Although no one is actually exactly certain the increase was due to vehicle collisions caused by texting and driving, state highway officials feel confident it is and their input was important to the formula used to formulate the governor’s report.